lukegammon/easybank-homepage/README.md

 During this challenge i wanted to learn more on how to make clean and readable code.

+THIS PAGE IS NON FUNCTIONAL(LIMITED WORKING LINKS) ONLY THE CODE WAS IMPLEMENTED FROM THE DESIGN

 # I planned to:
  * Structure using Semantic HTML Elements
  * Use clear naming in HTML